mixelpixel/LambdaSchoolTA/README.md

 3. Under drafts, find the code challenge and click on it.
 4. On it's main page on the top right you can schedule it.
 5. Select tomorrow and set the time to 7:59 AM (I do 8, but I'm a rebel)
 6. You can always go back to the scheduled version, click to open it up and you'll have options to edit the tests etc. If you scroll all the way to the bottom, there's a link to the model solution.
-That's the one the students will see after submission, and the one you can share if you don't want to write one.
+That's the one the students will see after submission, and the one you can share if you don't want to write one

+### Set up a recurring Zoom meeting
+1. Log in to the section lead Zoom account
+2. Go to "My Profile"
+3. Select the "Meetings" tab on the sidebar
+4. Set up a recurring meeting.

 ### Slack `/jibble` timeclock
 - In the jibble App channel, use `in` and `out`, see also: `help`